rochards/learning-cs/kubernetes-course/README.md

 ## Some key considerations

+### About Kubernetes in its objects in general
 - It's better to create Pods using [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) rather than just `kubectl run <pod-name> --image=<image-name>`.
 Deployments provide more control over Pod lifecycle management and replica sets.
 - Creating a Deployment also creates a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).
 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 - When creating Pods through Deployments, the Pod's name is like **nginx-deployment-6d6565499c-tng44**, where:
     - **nginx-deployment** -> is the Deployment's name.
     - **nginx-deployment-6d6565499c** -> is the ReplicaSet's name.
     - **nginx-deployment-6d6565499c-tng44** -> is the Pod's name.
+- A [Service](https://kubernetes.io/docs/concepts/services-networking/service/) is the method for exposing a single or group of Pods over a network, with `ClusterIP` being the default type.

+### About web-hello folder
+- To deploy this app on a Kubernetes cluster, first you will have to build the docker image and then push it to DockerHub.
+Or just download the already built image [here](https://hub.docker.com/repository/docker/rochards/web-hello/general)

 ## kubectl commands I used